harvard-cs263/harvard-cs263.github.io/rst/writeup-reverse-engineering.rst

 Cracking Passwords
 ``````````````````

 Using your network cracker, find the cleartext passwords for at least 4 usernames, including the password for the root account.
-For each listed user, the cracker must have cracked their password in **60 seconds** or less (assuming single-core on a 2.6GHz Intel Xeon -- we will give you some leeway on Travis and let you go up to 120 seconds).
+For each listed user, the cracker must have cracked their password in **60 seconds** or less (assuming single-core on a 2.6GHz Intel Xeon -- we will give you some leeway on Github Actions and let you go up to 120 seconds).
 Again, this might seem like a tight constraint, but the passwords that some of these users have chosen are truly atrocious.
 As before, the ``timeout`` command and bash scripting might be useful.

 Save these username/password pairs in ``plaintext-passwords-network-cracker.csv`` (CSV format, and do **not** delete the pre-existing header row).